kubernetes/community/contributors/guide/README.md

 _Improvements needed_
 * edit above link to only provide code review section.
-* decide whether this is something that belongs in this section, or should be combined with code review instructions below.
+* decide whether this is something that belongs in this section, or should be combined with Contributing instructions [below](https://github.com/guineveresaenger/community/tree/contributor-guide/contributors/guide#contributing).

 ### Thanks